MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/understand-security-groups.md

 By default, this built-in group has no members, and it has access to server configuration options on domain controllers.
 Its membership is controlled by the service administrator groups Administrators and Domain Admins in the domain, and the Enterprise Admins group in the forest root domain.
 Members in this group cannot change any administrative group memberships.
 This is considered a service administrator account because its members have physical access to domain controllers.
 They can perform maintenance tasks such as backup and restore, and they have the ability to change binaries that are installed on the domain controllers.
 See default user rights in the following table.

-The Server Operators applies to the Windows Server operating system in the [Default Active Directory Security Groups](#default-active-directory-security-groups) list above.
+The Server Operators applies to the Windows Server operating system in the [Default Active Directory security groups](#default-active-directory-security-groups) list above.

 |Attribute|Value|
 |--- |--- |